-WE, THE UNDERSIGNED COMMISSIONERS of Estimate and Assessment in the aboveentitled matter, hereby give notice to the owner or owners, occupant or occupants, of all houses and lots and improved or unimproved lands affected thereby, and to all others whom it may concern, to wit:
+WE, THE UNDERSIGNED COMMISSIONERS of Estimate and Assessment in the above-entitled matter, hereby give notice to the owner or owners, occupant or occupants, of all houses and lots and improved or unimproved lands affected thereby, and to all others whom it may concern, to wit:

-First.-That we have completed our estimate and assessment, and that all persons interested in these proceedings, or in any of the lands affected thereby, and who may be opposed to the same, do present their objections in writing, duly verified, to us at our office, No. 200 Broadway fifth floor, in the said city, on or before the 20th day of May, 1889, and that we, the said Commissioners, will hear parties so objecting within the ten week-days next after the said 29th day of May, 1889, and office on each of said ten days, at three o'clock F. M. Second.-That the abstract of the said estimate and assessment, together with our maps, and also all the affidavits, estimates and other documents which were used by us in making our report, have been deposited in the office of the Department of Public Works, in the City of New York, there to remain until the 29th day of May, 1889.
+First.-That we have completed our estimate and assessment, and that all persons interested in these proceedings, or in any of the lands affected thereby, and who may be opposed to the same, do present their objections in writing, duly verified, to us at our office, No. 200 Broadway fifth floor, in the said city, on or before the 29th day of May, 1889, and that we, the said Commissioners, will hear parties so objecting within the ten week-days next after the said 29th day of May, 1889, and office on each of said ten days, at three o'clock P. M.

-Third.-That the limits embraced by the assessment

-the office of the Department of Public Works, in the City of New York, there to remain until the 29th day of May, 1889.
+Second.-That the abstract of the said estimate and assessment, together with our maps, and also all the affidavits, estimates and other documents which were used by us in making our report, have been deposited in the office of the Department of Public Works, in the City of New York, there to remain until the 29th day of May, 1889.

-Third.-That the limits embraced by the assessment aforesaid are as follows, to wit: All those lots, pieces or parcels of land, situate, lying and being in the City of New York, which taken together are bounded and described as follows, viz.: Northerly by the centre line of the blocks between East One Hundred and Fifty-second street; easterly by the westerly side of Third avenue: southerly by the centre line of blocks between East One Hundred and Fifty-first street and East One Hundred and Fifty-first street, and westerly by the easterly side of Railroad avenue, East, excepting from Said area all the streets, avenues, and roads, or portions thereof, heretofore legally opened, and all the unimproved land included within the lines of streets, avenues, roads, public squares and places shown and laid out upon any map or maps filed by the Commissioners of the Department of Public Parks, pursuant to the provisions of chapter 604 of the Laws of 1874, and the laws amendatory thereof, or of chapter 410 of the Laws of 1889, as such area is shown upon our benefit map deposited as atoresaid.
+Third.-That the limits embraced by the assessment aforesaid are as follows, to wit: All those lots, pieces or parcels of land, situate, lying and being in the City of New York, which taken together are bounded and Fifty-first street and East One Hundred and Fifty-first street and East One Hundred and Fifty-first street, and westerly by the centre line of the blocks between East One Hundred and Fifty-first street, and westerly by the easterly side of Railroad avenue, East, excepting from said area all the streets, avenues and roads, or portions thereof, heretofore legally opened, and all the unimproved land included within the lines of streets, avenues, roads, public squares and places shown and laid out upon any map or maps filed by the Commissioners of the Department